Step 1

 What is Social Prescribing

-Social Prescribers are based in GP Surgeries, so ask at reception, how to book an appointment.
+Social prescribers are based in GP Surgeries, so ask at reception how to book an appointment.

 Here is a really useful video describing what and how Social Prescribers could help you.
 Click here to watch the video.